KOB (TV): News operation

 A common complaint of KOB's newscasts in the 1970s and 1980s was the reliance on Magid to determine by research the station's newscast format and elements.
 Magid and the Hubbard family were close personal friends.
 Johnny Morris, a former KOB weathercaster who—after being dismissed from channel 4 in 1974, reportedly at Magid's suggestion—later worked at KOAT.
 Other local news employees believed Magid had a poor grasp of the Albuquerque market.
 Months after being ousted, Knipfing wrote an editorial in The Albuquerque Tribune heavily critical of KOB.
 He wrote, "The problem was Magid ...
 It was very difficult assembling a consistent news team with consultants looking over our shoulders all the time."
 He noted inconsistency and turnover in everything from production to management and sports talent.
 Former KOB news director Mark Slimp blamed Magid for his dismissal.

 In the 1980s and 1990s, KOB expanded its newscast offerings beyond two evening newscasts.
 A half-hour 6:30 a.m. newscast debuted in 1985 and was expanded to an hour in 1989.
 A second evening newscast at 5:30 p.m. was added in 1994.
 KOB posed a ratings challenge to KOAT at the start of the 1990s, posting wins in some surveys and narrowing the gap with KOAT, but by 1994, it had slipped to a much more distant second.

 Brad Remington became KOB's news director in 1996 and retooled the newscast to emphasize breaking news, investigative reporting, and weather, including an investment in new equipment.
 By 2001, KOB's 10 p.m. news had tied KOAT in total households while having larger concentrations of younger viewers.
-After channel 13, now KRQE, completed a turnaround in the 2000s, KOB slipped to third in late news, though its morning newscast continued to lead its competitors.
+After KRQE completed a turnaround in the 2000s, KOB slipped to third in late news, though its morning newscast continued to lead its competitors.
 By 2022, KOB was second in late news ratings among total households.

 In November 2000, KOB began producing a 9 p.m. newscast, Fox 2 News at Nine, for Albuquerque's Fox affiliate, KASA-TV (channel 2).
 The newscast ended in 2006 when KRQE's parent company, LIN TV, purchased KASA and replaced the KOB-produced newscast with its own.
 KOB resumed producing news for KASA-TV—this time as a Telemundo station—in 2021, after NBCUniversal acquired KASA.